nilufrmw/tmp/README.md

 };
 ```

 Now imagine a rectangle.
-A rectangle can be uniquely defined with 2 points (2 corners to be specific).
+A rectangle can be uniquely defined with 2 points (2 opposite corners to be specific).
 So let's represent a rectangle in code.

 ```c
 struct Rectangle {